Geirangerfjord: The fjord

 The fjord is one of Norway's most visited tourist sites.
-In 2005, it was listed as a UNESCO World Heritage Site, jointly with the Nærøyfjorden.
+In 2005, it was listed as a UNESCO World Heritage Site, jointly with the Nærøyfjorden as the "West Norwegian Fjords" site.
 This status was challenged by the disputed plans to build power lines across the fjord.

-A car ferry, which doubles as a sightseeing trip, is operated by Fjord1 Nordvestlandske.
+The Geiranger - Hellesylt Ferry, a car ferry which doubles as a sightseeing trip, is operated by Fjord1 Nordvestlandske.
 It runs lengthwise along the fjord between the small towns of Geiranger and Hellesylt.
 The fjord is scheduled to require zero-emissions ships in 2026.

 Along the fjord's sides there lie a number of now-abandoned farms.
 Some restoration has been made by the Storfjordens venner association.
 The most commonly visited among these are Skageflå, Knivsflå, and Blomberg.
 Skageflå may also be reached on foot from Geiranger, while the others require a boat excursion.
-The fjord is also host to several impressive waterfalls such as Seven Sisters Falls.
+The fjord is also host to several waterfalls such as Seven Sisters Falls.

 Magdalene Thoresen, Henrik Ibsen's mother-in-law, said of the area:

 This fjord is surrounded by some of the steepest mountains on the entire west coast.
 It is very narrow and has no habitable shore area, for the precipitous heights rise in sheer and rugged strata almost straight out of the water.
 Foaming waterfalls plunge into the fjord from jagged peaks.
 There are, however, a few mountain farms here, and of these one or two have such hazardous access, by paths that wind around steep precipices, and by bridges that are fixed to the mountain with iron bolts and rings, that they bear witness in a most striking way to the remarkable powers of invention which the challenges of nature have developed in man.